pfinkbeiner/mkvhost/README.md

 ### Hint

 Locate the script wherever you want.
 In my case its located in `~/.bin/mkvhost/mkvhost.sh`.
-For easy access i created an alias in my .bashrc like `alias="sudo ~/.bin/mkvhost/mkvhost.sh"`.
+For easy access i created an alias in my .bashrc like `alias mkvhost="sudo ~/.bin/mkvhost/mkvhost.sh"`.
 You see i added a sudo inside the alias. _You'll need sudo privileges to run the script._